byuitechops/audit-early-documentation/only-one-person-with-teacher-role/only-one-person-with-teacher-role-kc.md

 ## Explanation of Design
 <!-- Add explanation of the Magic Boxes image above.
 Answers to the prompts below may also be appropriate to include here. -->
-This Audit will take an enrollments api call from canvas to get a list of users and their enrollments.
-We will use this information to find the amount of teachers listed in the course.
-There will be conditional logic that will pass the audit if the number of teachers is equal to one.
+This Audit will make the `/api/v1/courses/:course_id/users?enrollment_type[]=teacher` call from canvas to get a list of Teachers.
+We will count this to find the number of teachers in the course.
+There will be conditional logic that will pass the audit only if the number of teachers is equal to one.
+Else, the audit will fail.
 A corresponding message will be returned.
-Likewise if the audit fails.

 ### Used Libraries
 - The canvas wrapper (Comming soon).